-- Inspect the area, ensure that non-essential items and tools have been removed: - Ensure the machine has been placed back in normal operating condition; - Ensure all guards are in place and controls are at their proper setting; - Check that all blocks, chains, etc. have been removed; - Ensure that all valves are in their run/open position; - If fuses need to be re-installed or main switches activated, this shall only be done by a qualified electrician or competent person; - Clear all employees from the area and advise affected employees that the machine/equipment is going to be placed back in service and Lock-out devices removed;
+- Inspect the area, ensure that non-essential items and tools have been removed; - Ensure the machine has been placed back in normal operating condition; - Ensure all guards are in place and controls are at their proper setting;

-- Ensure all personal Lock-out/Tag-out devices are removed only by the person who installed them (see section for Removal by Other than Authorized Employee); - Restart machinery to ensure proper operation and proceed with testing; - Advise employees that they may re-enter the area once testing is complete.
+- Check that all blocks, chains, etc. have been removed; - Ensure that all valves are in their run/open position; - If fuses need to be re-installed or main switches activated, this shall only be done by a qualified electrician or competent person; - Clear all employees from the area and advise affected employees that the machine/equipment is going to be placed back in service and Lock-out devices removed; - Ensure all personal Lock-out/Tag-out devices are removed only by the person who installed them (see section for Removal by Other than Authorized Employee); - Restart machinery to ensure proper operation and proceed with testing; - Advise employees that they may re-enter the area once testing is complete.

-Group Lock-out
+Multi-Person Lock-out

-When a machine/ equipment is being serviced by more than one worker the following steps shall be followed to ensure that workers receive the same level of protection as when performing individual Lock-out.
+When a machine/equipment is being serviced by more than one worker the following steps shall be followed to ensure that workers receive the same level of protection as when performing individual Lock-out.

-- Lock-out hasps shall be used for group Lock-out situations; - Each worker shall affix a personal Lock-out/Tag-out device to the energy isolating device when he/she begins work; - Each worker shall leave their Lock-out/Tag-out device attached for as long as they are involved with the Lock-out; - All workers shall confirm the Lock-out is conducted properly.
-Do not rely on the word of a fellow worker; test the Lock-out for yourself; - Each worker shall personally remove their Lock-out/Tag-out when their work is complete; - The worker removing the last lock will be responsible to ensure the machine/equipment is put back into service following the correct procedure as outlined in this program or the equipment specific procedure.
+- Lock-out hasps shall be used for multi-person Lock-out situations; - Each worker shall affix a personal Lock-out/Tag-out device to the energy isolating device when they begin work; - Each worker shall leave their Lock-out/Tag-out device attached for as long as they are involved with the Lock-out; - All workers shall confirm the Lock-out is conducted properly and shall test the lock-out themselves; - Each worker shall personally remove their Lock-out/Tag-out when their work is complete; - The worker removing the last lock will be responsible to ensure the machine/equipment is put back into service following the correct procedure as outlined in this program or the equipment specific procedure.

-Shift Changeover/ Extended Lock-out Tag-out
+Shift Changeover/Extended Lock-out Tag-out